dev-nirob1/node-express-mongodb/node-js-notes/module/fs-module/fs-crud-promises/fs-promises.md

 **Purpose**
 - Simplifies asynchronous file operations by using promises making the code more readable and moder compare to traditional callback-based approaches.

+# **Advantages:**#
+- No need for manual callbacks.
+- Cleaner and more intutive asynchronous workflows using async/await.
+- Suitable for modern JavaScript applications.

+# **Use Cases** #
+- Reading files asynchronously in a non-blocking way.
+- Writing or Appending data to files withour blocking the event loop.
+- Performing Multiple file Operations sequentially or concurrently promise chaining.
+- Handling Errors Gracefully with .catch() or try..catch() blocks.

 **Create/Write File => fs.promises.writeFile()**
 - Creates or overwrites a file with specified content.